hzgraham/ldapmigrate/README.md

 ## How to authenticate?

-This script will prompt for a password by default and --password is a required option but can be empty.
 You can do one of three things (steps 1,2 use simple auth TLS binds; step 3 is GSSAPI bind):

+1. If you don't use the --password option then GSSAPI will be used in which case you need a Kerberos TGT.
-1. Put the password on the command line after the --password argument.
+2. Put the password on the command line after the --password argument.
-2. Don't put anything after --password in which case you will be prompted for a password.
+3. Don't put anything after --password in which case you will be prompted for a password.
 This keeps your history free of a password.

-3. Don't put anything after --password and just hit return when prompted.
-The script will then use GSSAPI authentication.
+## About the ldapmigrate command and options.

+The ldapmigrate script performs two functions which are identified by the "lookup" or "migrate" option seen when running.

+    $ ./bin/ldapmigrate -h

+Currently the syntax is to enter a user specified option identifying the LDAP entry before using either lookup or migrate.

+    $ ./bin/ldapmigrate uid=username lookup -h
+    $ ./bin/ldapmigrate uid=username migrate -h

+Except for destination host option (--dest-host or just -d) for the "migrate" function all other options for these functions are optional.

+## LDAP config sources

+The LDAP config URI, BASE, and TLS_CACERT or TLS_CACERTDIR options for the "lookup" and "migrate" functions are first taken from the command line arguments.
+If those options weren't used in the command then they will be taken from the ~/.ldaprc and if not there then from /etc/openldap/ldap.conf files.
+Still if nothing is provided or found in the config files the command will exit out with a warning requesting the option be provided.

 ## Example Commands